rust-lang/keyword-generics-initiative/updates/progress-report-february-2023.md

 ## Adding support for types

-We don't just want `?const` and `?async` to apply to functions, traits, and trait bounds.
-We want people to be able to use it in types as well.
-This will enable us to start providing async types such as `TcpStream` and `File` directly from the stdlib, without needing to duplicate interfaces.
+Something we're keen on doing is not just adding support for `?async` and to apply to functions, traits, and trait bounds.
+We would like `?async` to be possible to use with types as well.
+This would enable the ecosystem to stop having to provide both sync and async versions of crates.
+It would also enable the stdlib to gradually "asyncify" just like we have been with const.

-The challenge with concrete async types is that their behavior will be different when used in async and non-async contexts.
-Instead of blocking on a call, it instead asynchronously _waits_ on a call.
-In the implementation this means different system calls, and different fields in the struct.
-Luckily we have accounted for this in our design.
+The challenge with async types, especially in the stdlib, is that their behavior will often have to be different when used in async and non-async contexts.
+At the very lowest level async system calls work a bit differently from non-async system calls.
+But we think we may have a solution for that too in the form of the `is_async` compiler built-in method.

 Say we wanted to implement `?async File` with a single `?async open` method.
 The way we expect this to look will be something like this: